 ExxonMobil applies industry standards, including the API Recommended Practice 754 and the International Association of Oil & Gas Producers (IOGP) No. 456 Recommended Practice.
 We use a process safety indicator pyramid to classify and track incidents by severity from Tier 1 to Tier 3.
 We report process safety events to several organizations each year including API, AFPM, IOGP, and the American Chemistry Council as a way to collectively identify and learn from industry trends.

 Our Enhancing Process Safety Program has helped reduce Tier 1 safety events.
-From 2019 through 2021, we reduced these events from 74 to 44; a decrease of 40%.
+From 2016 through 2021, we achieved a 31% reduction.
 Each 2021 event was analyzed through our Learning from Incidents process and corrective actions were identified to guide further improvement.
 For example, improvements were made to our risk detection processes and our operating procedures.
 In addition, as part of our Enhancing Process Safety program, we sharpened focus on our highest consequence risks and improved our management process.
 This includes validation of our critical safeguards and leveraging human performance principles throughout our risk management processes.

 Managing spillsExxonMobil is committed to the prevention and elimination of spills from our operations.
 We seek to implement industry best practices to continually reduce the number of spills.
 We design and operate facilities with the objective of preventing unplanned releases from entering the environment and causing adverse effects.